Timoluege/CF-Democracy-Happiness/README.md

 9. Machine Learning: Regression of Covid-Stringency Data

 ## Data Sources
 **World Happiness Report 2024**: Yearly report that calculates happiness per country in up to 137 countries based on six key variables.
 Higher happiness-scores (range: 1-10) are better.
 The report was first released in 2005 with data from only 25 countries.
-This analysis used data as of 2008 when 110 countries were captured by the report. ([Source])(https://worldhappiness.report/data/)
+This analysis used data as of 2008 when 110 countries were captured by the report.
+[Source](https://worldhappiness.report/data/)

-**Global Inflation Data**: World Bank data on inflation in 267 countries [Source](https://databank.worldbank.org/source/world-development-indicators)
+**Global Inflation Data**: World Bank data on inflation in 267 countries.
+[Source](https://databank.worldbank.org/source/world-development-indicators)

 **Democracy Index**: Measurement of the quality of democracies in 167 countries since 2006.
 Higher values (0-10) indicate more democratic regimes.
-The index is compiled by the Economist Intelligence Unit ([Source](https://ourworldindata.org/grapher/democracy-index-eiu)
+The index is compiled by the Economist Intelligence Unit.
+[Source](https://ourworldindata.org/grapher/democracy-index-eiu)

 **Covid-19 Stringency Index**: Measurement of the stringency of COVID-19 measures, created by the Blavatnik School of Government at University of Oxford between 2020 and 2024.
 The index is based on factors such as travel bans, school closures, etc. [Source](https://ourworldindata.org/metrics-explained-covid19-stringency-index)